Radio broadcaster Don Imus has died

 He was also fired from his gig on CBS radio for the same remark.
 He returned to the airwaves, at New York's WABC (AM), after eight months of exile.

-Imus was born in Riverside, California, raised on a cattle "spread" near Kingman, Arizona, and started in radio in New York in 1971, according to a bio released by his family Friday.
+Imus was born in Riverside, California, raised on a cattle ranch near Kingman, Arizona, and started in radio in New York in 1971, according to a bio released by his family Friday.

 A challenging childhood that included an arrest for fighting and the divorce of his parents culminated in an unremarkable public school career, the bio states.